 ADS CA FO FE CK OVERALL

-Flight Costrol 43 % 51% 16% 64 % 40%
+Flight Control 43% 51% 16% 64 % 40%

 Damage Assessment 12 12 41 09 15

 Problem Solution 09 06 29 10 11

 Landing 26 22 09 14 24

 Emergency Preparation 09 08 04 02 07

 Social 02 01 00 01 02

 Table 2.
-Percentage of each crowmembers' communication devoted to each Action Decision Sequence.
+Percentage of each crewmembers' communication devoted to each Action Decision Sequence.

-The decision by the Captain to invite the Check Airman to assist in the cockpit was cited by the NTSB as both "positive and appropriate" (NTSB/A/2-90/06, p.
+The decision by the Captain to invite the Check Airman to assist in the cockpit was cited by the NTSB as both "positive and appropriate" (NTSB/AAR-90/06, p.
 76).
 The demands created by the use of differential engine thrust to control the aircraft made it very difficult for either the Captain or the First Officer to attend to other task demands.
 The presence of the Check Airman who was involved almost exclusively with Flight Control, freed the Captain to attend to other tasks when necessary.
 (The distribution of the Captain's communications across ADSs is explored in greater detail in the last section.)
-The table clearly shows the communications by the mathe Airman (CK) were centured almost exclusively on Flight Control, whereas the Captain (CA) and First Officer (FO) split the bulk of their communications across the tasks of maintaining Flight Costs and Landing.
-The reflected by the fact that 70% of his communications were concerned with Damage Assessment and Problem Solution.
-Perhaps the best evidence of the how this crew fally utilized available resources is provided in the first minutes following their awareness of the Check Airmen's presence.
+The table clearly shows the communications by the Charles Airman (CK) were centered almost exclusively on Flight Control, whereas the Captain (CA) and First Officer (FO) split the bulk of their communications across the tasks of maintaining Flight Control and Landing.
+Flight Engineer (FE) handled most of the radio communications with Dispatch and United Maintenance and this is reflected by the fact that 70% of his communications were concerned with Damage Assessment and Problem Solution.
+Perhaps the best evidence of the how this crew fully utilized available resources is provided in the first minutes following their awareness of the Check Airman's presence.
 In the two minutes after the Check Airman is invited into the cockpit, he is used by the crew in three critical ways: 1) he is immediately sent back into the cabin to do a visual inspection of exterior damage (Damage Assessment); 2) he is utilized for manipulation of the throttles (Flight Control); 3) he is asked for an update on the status of emergency preparations in the cabin (Emergency Prep.).